 Single sided paper

 I have what my family calls super sonic hearing, meaning that my sense of hearing is elevated to compensate for my lack of sight.
 As a result, I can get easily distracted in testing environments by water dripping from a faucet, the air conditioner, and even voices from halfway across the hall.
-As a result, I would wear ear plugs, or sometimes just headphones unplugged from my iPod, to muffle background noise and help me concentrate better.
-Read more about things I bring to class here.
+As a result, I wear ear plugs, or sometimes just headphones unplugged from my iPod.
+These help to muffle background noise and help me concentrate better.

 Time and a half